What is Employee Practices Liability Insurance (EPLI)?

-Example #1: You interview someone for an open position at your business and end up going with another candidate.
-The person you didn't hire noticed that she was the only non-white person being interviewed for the job.
-She believes she wasn't hired because of her race and sues your company for alleged discrimination.
+Example #1: You interview someone for an open position at your company and end up choosing another candidate.
+The person you didn't hire believes your decision was discrimination-based and sues your company for alleged discrimination.
 EPLI policies can help cover the associated legal costs, even if discrimination is not proven.

-Example #2: You recently let an employe go without disclosing the reason their employment was terminated.
-At the time you were protecting the confidentiality of another employee.
+Example #2: You recently let someone go without disclosing the reason their employment was terminated.
+At the time, you were protecting the confidentiality of another employee.
 But the person who was terminated sued you for wrongful termination.
-The cost of the ensuing legal battle will be covered by your EPL insurance.
+Your EPL insurance will help you cover the claim.

 Example #3: A former employee steps forward and accuses one of your colleagues of sexual harassment.
 Your colleague vehemently denies the claims.
-Your employment practices liability will cover the legal costs even though your coworker was accused months later because the policy is still active.
+Your EPL will cover the legal costs even though your coworker was accused months later because the policy is still active.

 What is Excluded From EPLI Coverage?

-There are things that can be excluded from this insurance policy including, but not limited to:
+Some things can be excluded from EPL insurance, including, but not limited to:

 - Punitive damages and other fines